-Find an agency near you that can help.
+Find food assistance near you from one of our partner agencies.
 Enter your street address or zip code.

 SNAP or Supplemental Nutrition Assistance Program, is the new name for the federal Food Stamp Program.
 The name change reflects the focus on nutrition and putting healthy foods within reach for low-income households.
 The state of Colorado refers to this program as Food Assistance.
 The SNAP/Food Supplemental Program is the only federal benefit program available nationwide to all who need it and meet eligibility standards, regardless of their age or family composition.
 SNAP is federally funded and helps low-income families buy nutritious food from retailers.
 The United States Department of Agriculture (USDA) pays for SNAP benefits throughout the country, and the Department of Human Services manages and directs the program in Colorado.

 Low-income people with dependent children and some people who are elderly or have disabilities are eligible for food stamp benefits.
 There is no time limit for food stamp benefits for people with children and people who are elderly or have disabilities.